 - Stink Bait – They vary but all smell strong.
 Add it to a hook or rig it.

 The real priority is that your rod is up for the challenge.
 All types of lines are for smaller fish.
 For bigger fish, you want a heavy braided line.
 Braid is a super line that can take a ton of abuse from heavy fighters before it breaks.
-Usually somewhere in the twenty or thirty pound range works well.
-Usually when catfishing, the bait used is more important to catching fish than the rig used to present it.
+Usually somewhere in the twenty or thirty-pound range works well.
+Usually, when catfishing, the bait used is more important to catching fish than the rig used to present it.
 Even so, I feel the Carolina rig is the most versatile of rigs to catch channel catfish as well as catfishing in general.
-I see so many different rigs and other setups that anglers use.
+I see so many rigs and other setups that anglers use.

 Use the Carolina rig!
 Forget all the other rigs.
 You don’t often need them.
 All baits will work with it and it couldn’t be easier to put together.
-I suggest trying out the Carolina rig for all species and sizes of catfish whether it be channel, blue, or flathead.
+I suggest trying out the Carolina rig for all species and sizes of catfish whether it be channels, blues, or flatheads.
 The Carolina rig consists of a sinker, a plastic bead, a swivel, a monofilament leader line, and a hook.
 Decide whether you want to set the hook on the fish or not.
 If not, you want to leave your rod in a rod holder and wait for a bite using a circle hook.
 It is usually best to leave your rod in a rod holder instead of holding it.

 If you do want to set the hook, choose a very big, thick wire, hook for the job.
 Circle hooks often work well for the angler who doesn’t want to worry about hook injuries as much because they set themselves.
 If you use barbed hooks, make sure to prepare for the emergency that will inevitably happen.
 Getting hooks in your hand or arm past the barb is a very terrible experience.

 Also, the small fish have spikes on their fins and can stab you very badly.
 Be careful how you handle them.
 As for the catfish, they have tough mouths and a thinner hook would probably snap under stress.
-Look for shad and individual fish on a fish finder or if fishing from the bank, cast your rig next to structure such as fallen trees.
+Look for shad and individual fish on a fish finder or if fishing from the bank, cast your rig next to structures such as fallen trees.
 If you do not get a bite within ten minutes, you are probably in a bad spot.
 At that point, I would reel back up and move to another one.

 When you have found fish, they will usually be fast and furious biters.
 After you have gotten a bite, wait for a few seconds for the fish to take the bait before setting the hook.
 If using a circle hook, wait a few seconds before reeling.
-Reel until the rod loads up and play the fish.
+Reel until the rod loads up and play with the fish.